-- 19.0 Portfolio Weighted Average Maturity (WAM) ≤ 91days. - [Maturity here refers to the final expected maturity or if relevant the first call option of the instrument; in the case of funds the maturity will be the redemption period; in the case of call or notice accounts, the notice period.] - 20.0 Sub-portfolio (managed by an external manager) WAM ≤ 3years.
+- 17.0 Portfolio Weighted Average Maturity (WAM) ≤ 91 days, calculated to the nearest whole day.

+[Maturity here refers to the final expected maturity or if relevant the first call option of the instrument; in the case of funds the maturity will be the redemption period; in the case of call or notice accounts, the notice period; in the case of RMBS investments maturity refers to the next interest reset, rather than either the legal maturity or expected final maturity.] - 18.0 Sub-portfolio (managed by an external manager) WAM ≤ 3years.

 Individual maturity limit, internally managed instruments: ≤ 2 years.

-[In the exceptional event of the internal team taking possession of repo collateral, e.g. gilts that exceed this limit, the expectation is that these will be sold at the earliest opportunity, subject to market conditions.] - 21.0 Individual maturity limit, externally managed instruments: ≤ 5 years.
+[In the exceptional event of the internal team taking possession of repo collateral, e.g. gilts that exceed this limit, the expectation is that these will be sold at the earliest opportunity, subject to market conditions.]

-[Note in the case of RMBS these limits apply to the date by which all principal is expected to be received, based on analysis of the underlying mortgage pool and indicated call dates the legal maturity date, based on the longest dated mortgage in the relevant pool, is not limited given the extremely low probability of the bond failing to be repaid by that time; - In the case of covered bonds, these limits apply to the expected maturity date, which may not include the exercise of the extension option.] - 22.0 Limit for total exposure >12months: ≤25% of total daily balance. - 23.0 Forward Dealing limit: aggregate value of outstanding forward deals ≤20% of daily balance; forward deals must not be struck with an individual counterparty if the limit forecasts defined in 5.0 indicate this is likely to cause an exception.
-See also 43.0 for credit risk management of forward deals. - [The GIS defines 'forward' as negotiated more than 4 banking days in advance of delivery.
-The CIO may make exceptions to this limit where the counterparty is a GIS Participant and the forward period is less than 3 months.] - 24.0 Internally managed investments should only be made where GIS cash flow forecasts or best estimates suggest the instrument may be held to maturity.
-Externally managed investments may be purchased with lower certainty subject to the provisions of 12.0.
+- 19.0 Individual maturity limit, externally managed instruments: ≤ 5 years. - [Note in the case of RMBS these limits apply to the date by which all principal is expected to be received, based on analysis of the underlying mortgage pool and indicated call dates the legal maturity date, based on the longest dated mortgage in the relevant pool, is not limited given the extremely low probability of the bond failing to be repaid by that time; - In the case of covered bonds, these limits apply to the expected maturity date, which may not include the exercise of the extension option.] - 20.0 Limit for total exposure >12months: ≤25% of total daily balance. - 21.0 Forward Dealing limit: aggregate value of outstanding forward deals ≤20% of daily balance.
+See also 42.0 for credit risk management of forward deals. - [The GIS defines 'forward' as negotiated more than 4 banking days in advance of delivery.
+The Manager may make exceptions to this limit where the counterparty is a GIS Participant and the forward period is less than 3 months.] - 22.0 Internally managed investments should only be made where GIS cash flow forecasts or best estimates suggest the instrument may be held to maturity.
+Externally managed investments may be purchased with lower certainty subject to the provisions of 10.0.